Demographics of Wales: Language

 The 2011 census collected information about English and Welsh language proficiency.
-In 2011, 2.9 million (97%) of residents, age three and over, spoke English or Welsh.
+In 2011, 2.9 million (97%) of residents age three and over spoke English or Welsh.
 In a further 18,000 households, at least one adult spoke English or Welsh.
 In 22,000 households, no resident spoke either language.
-There were 562,000 (19%) residents, over age three, proficient in at least speaking the Welsh language.
-This was a reduction of approximately 2 per cent compared to 2001, though the method of analysis differed between the two censuses.
-There was also a 2% increase in those, over three years of age, who had no Welsh language skills.
+There were 562,000 (19%) residents over age three proficient in at least speaking the Welsh language.
+This was a reduction of approximately two per cent compared to 2001, though the method of analysis differed between the two censuses.
+There was also a two per cent increase in those over three years of age who had no Welsh language skills.Similar trend continued in the 2010s, and by the 2021 census proficient in at least speaking Welsh has decreased to about 538,300, about 17.8% of the total number of residents aged three or over.